 1. Treat students with dignity, respect and the highest expectations.
-Regardless of their age, college students are considered to be adults (in loco parentis is no longer the legal standard) and should be treated accordingly.
+Regardless of their age, college students are considered to be adults and should be treated accordingly.
 This means four things:

 - a.
 Students are responsible for their own actions, including both maintaining appropriate behavior and meeting all requirements for the course as described in your syllabus. - b.
 Students have a right to privacy.
 If a student is eighteen years of age or older, FERPA (Family Educational Rights and Privacy Act) guarantees that no other person (parent, spouse, etc.) can have access to their educational record without their consent.
-If you are ever unsure of what information to divulge to a person other than the student about that student's educational record, rather than provide the information yourself, please direct the person to the Dean of Instruction (925.8601) or the Registrar (925.8585).
-Please find additional information about FERPA regulations here: http://registrar.unm.edu/privacy-rights/ferpa.html and in Appendix A. - c.
+If you are ever unsure of what information to divulge to a person other than the student about that student's educational record, rather than provide the information yourself, please direct the person to the Dean of Instruction (505.925.8601) or the Registrar (505.925.8585).
+Please find additional information about FERPA regulations here: http://registrar.unm.edu/privacy-rights/ferpa.html and in Appendix A.

 To avoid violations of FERPA rules.
+Do Not:

-Do Not: - At any time user personally identifiable information (UNM ID#, name, etc.) in a public posting of grades. - Link the name of a student with that student's UNM ID# in any public manner. - Leave graded tests or homework in an unsecured area for students to pick up.
-These items can be left at the Academic Affairs Office for student pickup. - Circulate a printed class list with student names and UNM ID# or grades as an attendance roster. - Discuss the progress of any student with anyone (including parents) other than the student without the consent of the student. - Provide anyone with lists of students in your classes for any commercial purpose - Provide anyone with student schedules or assist anyone other than University personnel in finding a student on campus. - d.
+- ◆ At any time user personally identifiable information (UNM ID#, name, etc.) in a public posting of grades. - ♦ Link the name of a student with that student's UNM ID# in any public manner. - ♦ Leave graded tests or homework in an unsecured area for students to pick up.
+These items can be left at the Academic Affairs Office for student pickup. - ♦ Circulate a printed class list with student names and UNM ID# or grades as an attendance roster. - Discuss the progress of any student with anyone (including parents) other than the student without the consent of the student. - ◆ Provide anyone with lists of students in your classes for any commercial purpose - Provide anyone with student schedules or assist anyone other than University personnel in finding a student on campus. - c.
 Students should not be spoken to in a condescending or patronizing manner, just as you as a faculty member should not be spoken to in such a way.
 Nor should students be derided in front of others.
-As far as possible, if a student needs to be corrected or an issue addressed (e.g., class work, behavior), the matter should be addressed in private. - e.
+As far as possible, if a student needs to be corrected or an issue addressed (e.g., class work, behavior), the matter should be addressed in private. - d.
 Expect your students to succeed.
 It has been shown that high expectations (realistic ones, of course) from the instructor translate into higher achievement by students. - 2.
 Teach assigned courses.
 Faculty are assigned to teach courses by their division chair.
 It is understood that teaching assignments have been discussed with the faculty member prior to receiving a formal teaching assignment.
 Faculty may be asked or encouraged to teach online or hybrid courses.
 Regardless of how many online courses a faculty member has, however, he or she is still responsible for on-campus duties such as holding office hours, conducting committee work, and other tasks as assigned.

 - 3. Maintain office hours.
-All faculty teaching a full fifteen credit-hour load are expected to regularly hold six (6) hours per week (proportionately less for those who teach part-time or have course releases) of office hours for consultation with students.
-Office hours should be posted on your office doors and listed in your syllabus.
-Adjunct faculty should hold one office hour per three-credit course per week.
-Likewise, adjunct office hours should be listed on their syllabi and noted with the Academic Affairs Office.
-Office hours should be specified and maintained for both face-to-face and online courses.
-Office hours should be considered time set aside and honored by the faculty member each week, regardless of whether or not there is a previously-scheduled student appointment.
-Office hours for online courses should also be specified as to when the instructor will be available on line to students. - 4.
+Continuing and adjunct faculty should hold office hours for one hour per week for each three-credit-hours of courses taught.
+Office hours should be listed in your syllabus and noted with the Academic Affairs Office. - 4.
 Be evaluated.
 All faculty are evaluated by students using the course evaluation (EvaluationKIT) online system and by their supervisor.
 Faculty teaching during their first semester at UNM-Valencia will also be required to be evaluated using a brief early assessment form.